fuersten/sun_ray/README.md

 # The sun_ray Ray Tracer

 The sun_ray ray tracer follows closely the book [The Ray Tracer Challenge](http://raytracerchallenge.com/).
 I can highly recommend that book.
 Actually, one of the best programming related books I have ever read.
-As the approach to create a ray tracer is test driven, sun_ray has lots of tests and currently around 92.8% of unit test coverage.
+As the approach to create the ray tracer is test driven, sun_ray has lots of tests and currently around 95% of unit test coverage.

 I have not finished the book yet and have implemented the ray tracer including up to chapter 12 and parts of chapter 15.
 Nevertheless, you can create really nice images!

-I diverged from the recommendation from the book to use a yaml like approach as scene description format for the images to render, as there is no good ready to use implementation available for C++.
+I diverged from the books approach to use yaml files as scene description format for the images to render, as there is no good ready to use implementation available for C++.
 As I am very fond of parsing and compilers, I choose to implement a small domain specific scripting language to generate the images.
 That actually was a project in itself, but a fun one.

 ## Platforms